Celebrating More Than Five Decades of Educational Excellence

-At the beginning of the 1960’s, as enrollment of 9th and 10th grade students at St. Cecelia Catholic School in Clearwater grew, it became increasingly apparent that there was a need for a separate Catholic high school facility in Pinellas County.
-In 1961, Joseph Hurley, Archbishop of the Diocese of St. Augustine, selected Clearwater as the site for this new Catholic high school.
+At the beginning of the 1960’s, as enrollment at St. Cecelia Catholic School in Clearwater grew, it became increasingly apparent that there was a need for a separate Catholic high school in Pinellas County.
+In 1961, Joseph Hurley, Archbishop of the Diocese of St. Augustine, selected Clearwater as the site for this new school.

-Since that time CCC has continued its dedication to traditional Catholic/Christian values coupled with academic excellence to develop into an outstanding college preparatory high school.
-CCC continues to maintain a low student-faculty ratio and small class sizes that allow for personal attention to the diverse ability levels of each student.
+Since then, CCC has continued its dedication to traditional Catholic and Christian values coupled with academic excellence, developing into an outstanding college preparatory high school.
+CCC maintains a low student-faculty ratio and small class sizes that allow for personal attention to the diverse abilities of each student.
 Student SAT and ACT test scores consistently rank above Florida and national averages.
 CCC maintains 100% graduation and college acceptance rates.

 Throughout CCC’s history, the faculty has always been key to creating an environment “permeated with the Gospel spirit of freedom and love.”
-While challenging each student to excel academically, the faculty traditionally has assumed leadership roles as mentors, coaches and advisors.
-Today their experience ranges from two to 40 years in the field of education and 76% hold post-graduate degrees.
+While challenging each student to excel academically, the faculty also assumes leadership roles as mentors, coaches and advisors.
+Today, their experiences range from two to 40 years in the classroom, with 76% holding post-graduate degrees.

-CCC’s beautiful 40-acre campus consists of eight permanent buildings including the Learning and Achievement Center which houses the Joe and Jo Ann White Center for Entrepreneurship and Innovation, the 700-seat James B. White Performing Arts Theater, a contemporary athletic field house, and a state-of-the-art science education center, Athletic facilities include an air-conditioned gymnasium, lighted stadium with track, lighted baseball field, softball field, beach volleyball courts, lacrosse field and 3-mile cross-country course.
+CCC’s beautiful 40-acre campus consists of eight permanent buildings including the Learning and Achievement Center which houses the Joe and Jo Ann White Center for Entrepreneurship and Innovation, the 700-seat James B. White Performing Arts Theater, and a state-of-the-art science education center.
+Athletic facilities include a contemporary athletic field house, iconic indoor gymnasium, lighted stadium with rubberized track and turf field, lighted baseball field, softball field, beach volleyball courts, lacrosse field and 3-mile cross-country course.